 After Access 2022 Survey

-Besides providing the necessary data for standard digital indicators, the 2022 survey will develop new measurements to better understand the fast-emerging digital and data economy in areas such as digital identification, platform labour, digital financial services, and social networking.
-It will also look specifically at the impact of the COVID-19 pandemic on access challenges, and consider the extent to which people were able to digitally substitute their access to work, schooling, banking, retail, food and government services during lockdowns over the past two years.
-This will provide governments with a better understanding of the enablers of and constraints on digital substitution in order to prepare better for similar crises in the future.
+With the evolving nature of digital inequality in Africa, the After Access surveys aim to understand both the barriers to digital adoption and the emerging access challenges that the continent faces.
+Besides providing the necessary data for standard digital indicators, the 2022 survey develops new measurements to better understand the fast-emerging digital and data economy in areas such as digital identification, platform labour, digital financial services, and social networking.
+It also specifically looks at the impact of the COVID-19 pandemic and reports on the extent to which people were able to digitally substitute for access to work, schooling, banking, retail, food, and government services during lockdowns in 2020 and 2021.
+The results have provided governments with a better understanding of the enablers and constraints for digital substitution, granting insights into how they can better prepare for similar crises in the future.

-Research Questions
+Research questions

 1. What are the factors that preclude people from meaningful digital inclusion?